 Using a combination of LCMS and NMR, we have separated and identified two anomers of 4-methylumbelliferyl alpha- and beta-glucopyranosides.
 The two anomers were separated on a C18 column, and comparison of the gated-decoupled 13C NMR spectra showed that the early eluting isomer was the beta-glucoside and the late-eluting isomer was the alpha-glucoside.

-If you’d like to know more about gated-decoupled 13C NMR spectra, glycosidic bond analysis, or LCMS or NMR analysis in general, we’d love to help you with your challenging problems.
-Contact Emeryville Pharmaceutical Services at (510)899-8814.
+If you’d like to know more about gated-decoupled 13C NMR spectra, glycosidic bond analysis, or LCMS or NMR analysis in general, contact Emery Pharma.
+We’d love to help you with your challenging problems.